-In 2015, the European Capitals of Culture celebrate their 30th anniversary!
+In 2015, the European Capitals of Culture celebrated their 30th anniversary.

 What is it?